katsuo-123/CISC_121_Final_Project/README.md

 https://github.com/user-attachments/assets/2a6d419f-b67c-4360-af88-c14284202a77

 I chose bubble sort, because it is one of the simplest and most basics algorithm.
 It only compares adjacent elements and uses a very clear rule.
 This make it very suiatble for demonstations and visualization.
+It is also widely used for educational purpose.

 # Probelm Breakdown